Sexual abuse cases of Marcial Maciel: Accusations since the 1970s

 Since the 1970s, Maciel has been twice accused of having repeatedly sexually abused other congregation members, including young children.
 His accusers include a priest, a guidance counselor, a professor, an engineer, a lawyer, and a former priest who became a university professor.
 These two Spaniards and seven Mexicans described themselves as former members of a favored group, known as the "apostolic schoolboys".
 They said that the abuse allegedly occurred over three decades, beginning in the 1940s in Spain and Italy.
 As promising boys and young men, the Mexicans had been taken there to be educated.
 They said the abuse involved some 30 boys and young men, and extended over at least three decades.

 Nine accusers

 In 1998, the nine men above filed formal charges against Maciel at the Vatican.
 One man subsequently retracted his story, claiming it had been a fabrication intended to damage the Legion; the other eight continue to maintain their allegations.
 The accusers described how Maciel would feign having an illness in his groin and falsely claim to have been given papal permission to receive help massaging away the pain.
 Maciel and the Legion originally denied the accusations.
 The Congregation for the Doctrine of the Faith (CDF), led by then-Cardinal Joseph Ratzinger (who later became Pope Benedict XVI), examined the allegations.
-The CDF told the plaintiffs the following year that Maciel would not be prosecuted because of his age.
+The Congregaton told the plaintiffs the following year that Maciel would not be prosecuted because of his age.